Richard Tucker (actor)

-Richard Tucker (June 4, 1884 – December 5, 1942) was an American actor.
+Richard Whitlock Tucker (June 4, 1884 – December 5, 1942) was an American actor.
 Tucker was born in Brooklyn, New York.
 Appearing in more than 260 films between 1911 and 1940, he was the first official member of the Screen Actors Guild (SAG) and a founding member of SAG's Board of Directors.
 Tucker died in Woodland Hills, Los Angeles from a heart attack.
 He is interred at Forest Lawn Memorial Park, in an unmarked niche in Great Mausoleum, Columbarium of Faith.

+Personal life

+In December 1931, Tucker announced his intention to marry his third wife, New York dancer Arlene Andrews.
+They married on December 15 and divorced in October 1936, having been separated for over a year.
+In September 1938, he divorced his wife of "a few months", Erma O. Deen.